-The Center for Painted Wall Preservation has created a Permanent Fund established to support painted wall research by offering grants to students or special programs devoted to increasing public knowledge of paint decorated walls.
+The Center for Painted Wall Preservation has created the Research & Scholarship Endowment Fund to support painted wall research by offering grants to students or special programs devoted to increasing public knowledge of paint decorated walls.
 The Fund will support research initiatives aimed at defining, refining and promulgating best practices with respect to conservation, restoration, relocation and interpretation of 19th Century decoratively painted plaster walls.

 The Carl M. Lindberg Family Foundation has generously donated the founding principal for the Fund, but additional funding is needed for the yield growth to provide the first grant.
 The CPWP invites support from conservationists; owners of walls and those interested in the preservation of documented walls to contribute enough additional funding to provide grants in the near future

 Julie and the late Carl Lindberg purchased an important set of signed painted walls in 2001, and helped found the Rufus Porter Museum in Bridgton, Maine in 2005 following several years of research.
 After joining forces with the team of Linda Lefko and Jane Radcliffe, who had researched walls in New England and New York since 1980, and David Ottinger, housewright, who has moved 100 sets of painted plaster walls during the past 40 years, the CPWP was founded in 2015 to provide a framework for publishing their shared documentation files.
 Jennifer Mass, PhD added her background in paint analysis and preservation as a founder.
 The time has come to expand its role towards increasing research.